ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-experience-agile-2019.md

 - What products are we making?
 - Which activities contribute to this result?

 Listing activities and highlighting the ones that are simply *useslessly getting tired* is a very important exercise for every contributor in the process, whether it be workers in a factory, developers, testers, consultants, or third parties or managers.
 Show respect for people by allowing them to focus on value adding activities.
 Since the management and people with leadership roles often organise the system, it is key they recognise this responsability.

-Once the activities are inspected and the process of value creation is established, the next step is to enable flow, by designing your *value stream like a river*, allowing the value to grow withouth interruption, withoug waiting time or blockages.
+Once the activities are inspected and the process of value creation is established, the next step is to enable flow, by designing your *value stream like a river*, allowing the value to grow without interruption, without waiting time or blockages.
 Here again, managers have a task to focus on not being a flow stopper.
 It is important for them to acknowledge that **resource efficiency can kill flow efficiency**.
 Just like a train company should focus on timely arrival and departure and not on getting as much travelers in one train by waiting until it's completely full before taking off again.